‘My Love’ was the lead single from Wings’ second album Red Rose Speedway.

 In the studio

-‘My Love’ was recorded live in the studio.
-The session took place in October 1972 at EMI Studios, Abbey Road.
+‘My Love’ was recorded live in the studio in 14 takes.
+The session took place on 26 January 1973 at EMI Studios, Abbey Road.

-During the early takes Henry McCullough played a guitar solo which McCartney had “sort of written, as I often did write our solos”.
-Prior to the master take, however, McCullough proposed a new solo which became widely acknowledged as a career highlight.
+For the first 13 takes, Henry McCullough played a guitar solo which McCartney had “sort of written, as I often did write our solos”.
+However, prior to take 14, the master version, McCullough proposed a new solo which became widely acknowledged as a career highlight.

 We had an interesting moment on the ‘My Love’ session.
 Instead of piecing it together and overdubbing I wanted to record it live with an orchestra.
 Everyone was ready in Abbey Road studio two, we knew exactly what we would be doing, and then just before the take Henry came over and whispered in my ear, ‘Do you mind if I try something different on the solo?’
 I had to make one of those decisions – to stick with what we’d rehearsed or to run with his new idea.
 At the risk of messing the thing up I went with his idea and he pulled a great new solo out of left field.
 He really rose to the occasion.